We learn more, more quickly, and more deeply, once we redefine true learning as fluency, and play our way to getting there.

 This collaboration between teacher and student makes every student a trained teacher, once they gain fluency.
 The game thus spreads virally, changing the way we teach and become fluent in languages.

-Language Hunting represents one application of a larger set of principles, the “Learning How to Learn” game, applicable to any targeted skill, whether mechanical, scientific, linguistic, or artistic.
-The “Learning How to Learn” game essentially creates a language of learning, accelerating and expanding our learning capacity.
+Language Hunting represents one application of a larger set of principles, the Five Rules, applicable to any targeted skill, whether mechanical, scientific, linguistic, or artistic.
+The Five Rules game essentially creates a language of learning, accelerating and expanding our learning capacity.

 One inevitable result of this transformed learning/teaching paradigm as the “twenty language child”, a child of parents so steeped in the culture of the learning game that they transmit their language skills effortlessly and easily to a child who sees all this high-performing education as a normal way of life.